-Overeating is probably one of the ugliest problems of old age.
-Furthermore, it is easy for our senior parents to tend to fall easy prey to it.
-Also, overeating does not always occur due to hunger or fondness towards a particular food. but many times it is the resultant reaction of emotional stress.
+Overeating is probably one of the uncommon problems of old age.
+Furthermore, it is easy for our senior parents to fall easy prey to it.
+Also, overeating does not always occur due to hunger or fondness for a particular food.
+But many times, it is the resultant reaction of emotional stress-eating.

-As a matter of fact, it results from emotional stress is as emotional overeating.
-And is much more of a serious issue than caregivers can even realize.
-Another key point is, this affects a majority of the geriatric population.
-In this case, we need to control emotional overeating, to save our them from various conditions.
+It is the result of emotional stress and boredom.
+And is a much more severe issue than caregivers can even realize.
+Another critical point is this affects a majority of the senior population.
+In this case, we need to control emotional overeating to save them from various conditions.

 Loneliness and depression are culprits of overeating

-It is equally important to realize, loneliness is almost an inevitable trend in old age.
-In fact, the majority of senior parents are often victims of depression and loneliness.
+It is equally important to realize; loneliness is almost an inevitable trend in old age.
+The majority of senior parents are often victims of depression and loneliness.
 In other words, the sudden loss of independence due to illness or accidents.
-Coupled with isolation and its associated frustration.
+It is coupled with isolation and its associated frustration.
 This can together contribute to emotional overeating in old age.

 Defining emotional overeating

-Another key point, it is nothing more than a form of binge eating. wherein our elderly tend to seek solace from food.
-Furthermore, our seniors begin to consider food as one of the means of driving away their boredom and overcoming their loneliness and sadness.
+Another critical point, it is nothing more than a form of binge eating.
+Wherein our loved ones tend to seek solace from food.
+Furthermore, our loved ones begin to consider food as a means of driving away their boredom and overcoming their loneliness and sadness.
 Also, senior parents in daycare centers are more prone to practice such a form of binge eating.
-In spite of, they feel angry and frustrated of not being able to live life on their terms.
+Despite this, they feel angry and frustrated with not being able to live life on their terms.
 In other words, they take food in place of love.

-In fact, according to research, our stress response system does play a vital role in how our body craves for foods.
-Furthermore, when we experience stress, it is difficult for the neurochemicals to function in a normal fashion.
-In other words, causing the body to release stress hormones known as glucocorticoids.
+In fact, according to research, our stress response system does play a vital role in how our body craves food.
+Furthermore, when we experience stress, it is difficult for the neurochemicals to function normally—in other words, causing the body to release stress hormones known as glucocorticoids.
 These glucocorticoids cause the typical cravings for sugar and carbohydrate-rich foods.

-It is important to realize, there are various reasons why our loved ones turn to food for deriving emotional comfort.
-Another key point is, the sudden change in their lives due to Illness, accidents, change of location, etc., may all coax them to overeat.
+It is important to realize; there are various reasons why our loved ones turn to food for deriving emotional comfort.
+Another critical point is the sudden change in their lives due to illness, accidents, change of location, etc., may all coax them to overeat.
 Once in a while, it does not pose serious problems.
-Regularly practicing it can certainly call for serious health risks to sneak in.
+However, regularly practicing it can certainly call for serious health risks to sneak in.

 Various reasons that contribute to emotional overeating

 With advancing age, health usually takes a back seat.
-Affecting the mobility of our parents.
+As a result, we are affecting the mobility of our parents.
 Accepting such a change is difficult for our parents.
 And they may experience a kind of emotional turmoil.
-To deal with such a situation, our parents may turn over to food to find comfort and solace.
+To deal with such a situation, our parents may turn to food to find comfort and solace.

 The sudden change in health condition.
-The loss of a partner or family, friend to death are all possible causes of depression in our parents.
+The loss of a partner, family, or friend to death is a possible cause of depression in our parents.
 Experiencing depression often becomes one of the potential triggers of emotional overeating.

-It is normal for our parents to experience loneliness after a certain age.
+It is usual for our parents to experience loneliness after a certain age.
 Deterioration in health, immobility, and loss of independence.
-This all contributes towards loneliness in our parents.
+This all contributes to loneliness in our parents.

 Struggling with it has become a common problem.
-With many seniors falling victims to such a practice.
+Unfortunately, many seniors fall victim to such a practice.
 Recognizing the signs of overeating is very necessary to address the issue.
 And to make solid solutions for the same.

-- You always observe your parents to eat something or other.
+You always observe your parents eat something or other.

-- They seem to eat large snacks between regular meals.
+They seem to eat ample snacks between regular meals.

-All the above-mentioned signs indicate a serious problem of emotional overeating.
+All the signs mentioned above indicate a severe problem of emotional overeating.
 However, the good news is that we can control it.
 And solved with the help of family and friends.